Web Page Tracking

 What are Tracking Scripts?

-Click Select and copy the Tracking Code to your clipboard (CTRL+C).
+- Click Get Tracking Code and copy it to your clipboard (CTRL+C)

-- Paste the code block on all pages of your domain you wish to track.
+- Paste the code on all the pages of your domain you wish to track.
 Content Management Systems (CMS) may allow you to paste the code into a theme, template or header file so it is auto-generated with each page.
-Note: Wordpress sites integrated with ONTRAPORT with the Pilotpress plugin are tracked automatically.
-They do not require adding the tracking script.
+Wordpress sites integrated with ONTRAPORT with the PilotPress plugin are tracked automatically and do not need this additional code.

 Using Wildcards in the 'Contact Visits URL' Trigger

 You can create Rules using the trigger mentioned above that fire when a contact visits any URL of a particular domain you own.
-For example, if I install a tracking script on ontraport.com/blog, /features, /pricing, and /services and I want the Rule to fire regardless of which particular page on that domain a contact visits, I can add an asterisk (*) after the domain when I’m typing it into the Rule trigger field.
-In this instance, I would type in http://www.ontraport.com/*
+For example, if I install a tracking script on several pages, and I want the Rule to fire regardless of which particular page on that domain a contact visits, I can add an asterisk after the domain in the Rule trigger field.

-If you want to track a specific WordPress page that is NOT integrated with ONTRAPORT, add Tracking Scripts to it by following the instructions in this post.
+- If you want to track a specific WordPress page that is NOT integrated with ONTRAPORT, add Tracking Scripts to it by following the instructions above.

 - RocketLoader / RocketScript, a popular feature found in the Cloudflare plugin for WordPress, breaks our tracking script.
 To correct it, add data-cfasync="false" right after the opening <script tag in the tracking script as shown in red: